MicrosoftDocs/microsoft-365-community/Community/document-sets-are-magic.md

 - Users blame *you*, site owner, when they can't find a document.

-- SharePoint Libraries have had an amazing tool to help your users classify, organize, and find documents - all along - called **Document Sets**.
+- SharePoint Libraries have had an amazing tool to help your users classify, organize, and find documents - this whole time - called **Document Sets**.